Acetone cyanohydrin

-Acetone cyanohydrin (ACH) is an organic compound used in the production of methyl methacrylate, the monomer of the transparent plastic polymethyl methacrylate (PMMA), also known as acrylic.
+Acetone cyanohydrin (ACH) is an organic compound with the formula (CH3)2C(OH)CN.
+It is a colorless liquid used in the production of methyl methacrylate, the monomer of the transparent plastic polymethyl methacrylate (PMMA), also known as acrylic.
 It liberates hydrogen cyanide easily, so it is used as a source of such.
 For this reason, this cyanohydrin is also highly toxic.

 Preparation

 In the laboratory, this compound may be prepared by treating sodium cyanide with acetone, followed by acidification:

-Considering the high toxicity of acetone cyanohydrin, a lab scale production has been developed using a microreactor-scale flow chemistry to avoid needing to manufacture and store large quantities of the reagent.
+Considering the high human toxicity of this process, a lab scale production has been developed using a microreactor-scale flow chemistry system to avoid needing to manufacture and store large quantities of the reagent.
 Alternatively, a simplified procedure involves the action of sodium or potassium cyanide on the sodium bisulfite adduct of acetone prepared in situ.
 This gives a less pure product, one that is nonetheless suitable for most syntheses.

 Reactions

 Acetone cyanohydrin is an intermediate en route to methyl methacrylate.
-Treatment with sulfuric acid gives the sulfate ester of the methacrylamide, methanolysis of which gives ammonium bisulfate and methyl methacrylate.
+Treatment with sulfuric acid gives methacrylamide sulfate, methanolysis of which gives ammonium bisulfate and methyl methacrylate.

 It is used as a surrogate in place of HCN, as illustrated by its use as a precursor to lithium cyanide: